 Don’t do any research about the people holding the contest

-Most contests that spend more than a little money on advertising are trying to make a profit.
+The simple truth is that most contests that spend more than a little money on advertising are trying to make a profit.
 Most legitimate poetry contests have small prizes and a local focus.
 That doesn’t mean the one you found is bogus, but it is a good idea to check.

-Join poetry contests that advertise big, big prizes
+Join contests that advertise big, big prizes

 Do you actually think that lots of rich, nice people are looking to give away big prizes for a single poem?
 Does that make sense to you?